A. Surroca

 ASURROCA mark

-Many years have passed since I contributed content to the Internet.
-I have used it going on three decades, so the novelty had worn around the time Facebook required an email address ending in ".edu" and the # symbol exclusively denoted a chatroom channel.
+Quite a number of years have passed since I last contributed content to the Internet.
+I have used it in some form more than three decades, so the novelty had worn around the time Facebook required an email address ending in ".edu" and the # symbol exclusively denoted a chatroom channel.

-I'm the 2065th user on Twitter and haven't been active on the service since it was good (over 10 years ago).
+I am the 2065th user on X, then Twitter, though I have not been active on the service since the days when it didn't need to make a comeback.
 I prefer to store my personal work offline in the form of paintings within my home and insights within my mind.

 When the mainstream (media, mostly; populace, slightly) vampirized and nearly vanquished the unique creativity typical of the early Internet—BuzzFeed and Reddit being particularly but not solely to blame—I had abandoned the fight for in-group control and relegated myself to the lesser position of spectator.